National Visitor Survey methodology

 The NVS provides information on travel activity and spend by domestic visitors.
 Spend is only collected for the respondent’s entire journey, not for individual stops.

-In order to determine the impact that the visitor activity is having on a particular region, Tourism Research Australia uses a model-based approach to allocate visitors’ spend to Australia’s tourism regions.
+In order to determine the impact that the visitor activity was having on a particular region, Tourism Research Australia uses a model-based approach to allocate visitors’ spend to Australia’s tourism regions.

 History of changes

-The NVS Computer Assisted Telephone Interviewing (CATI) approach has evolved in response to changes in the use of telecommunications and respondent behaviour.
+The NVS Computer Assisted Telephone Interviewing (CATI) approach had evolved in response to changes in the use of telecommunications and respondent behaviour.

 A history of changes and impacts to be aware of when using the NVS data is outlined below.